DataJuggler/SQLSnapshot/README.md

     using DataJuggler.SQLSnapshot;

-    // Set a connectionstring
-    string connectionString = ConnectionTextBox.Text;
+    // Set a connectionstring - make sure to include Encrypt=False as shown below string connectionString = @"Data Source=ServerName\SQLExpress;Initial Catalog=DataJuggler;Integrated Security=True;Encrypt=False;";

     // Set the export path
     string exportPath = @"c:\Temp\DataJugglerExport.xlsx";

-    // export the result
+    // export the result (one line of code.
+Is this useful, let me know by starring this project please).
     SQLExportResult result = SQLExcelBridge.ExportSnapshot(connectionString, exportPath);

 The file name for the Excel file will be saved and combined with a partial guid, so it will be unique